nineteetwo/pytorch-documentation/README.md

 # pytorch-documentation
-I made my kinda own documentation on collab for looking for the thing i may forgot.
+I'm wathcing freecodecamp's pytorch course and i'm kinda making my own documentations while watching and learning on collab for looking for the thing i may forgot.